tdreid/dstillr/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+## Notices
+   - This project is not affiliated with nor endorsed by: Steemit.com; Steemit, Inc.
+   - This project is not affiliated with nor endorsed by: Google Chrome; Google, Inc.